grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

     wasm4--> player[Player]
 {{< /mermaid >}}

-WASM-4 will let us create *tiny* games because it provides a simple platform for us to build our game off of.
+WASM-4 will let us create *tiny* games because it provides a simple platform for us to build our game.
 WASM-4 handles windowing, graphics rendering, and gamepad input, we have to do everything else.

 Here are the specs for the WASM-4 "fantasy console" from the website: